frcdesign/FRCDesign.org/docs/learning-course/stage1/1B-powerTransmissions.md

 Calculating sprocket center-to-center is very similar to pulley center-to-centers.
 To calculate the center-to-center distance of the sprockets, it is recommended to use an online calculator, such as [ReCalc](https://www.reca.lc/chains "ReCalc Design Calculator"){:target="_blank"}.
 In the calculator, you can set the chain size, desired center distance, and the number of teeth on each sprocket to get the required center distance.

 When modeling, you should draw the pitch diameter of the two sprockets and the centerline then connect the sprocket circles with tangent lines to represent the chain links.
-A 3D model of the chain can be generated using the [`Chain Gen` Featurescript](https://cad.onshape.com/documents/b273b67c06b86b78b01b6f3a/w/f8670c98f827edfb8e96e7e9/e/9076725852f28d52fd6e796f "Chain Gen Featurescript Onshape Document"){:target="_blank"}.
+A 3D model of the chain can be generated using the same [`Belt & Chain Gen` Featurescript](https://cad.onshape.com/documents/53c0b14cad92676c14e04e97/w/1271c254ccb0a79563210195/e/7394c4a86d8d6c35c9a12041 "Belt & Chain Gen Featurescript Onshape Document"){:target="_blank"} that you used for belts.
 The modeling workflow is exactly the same as belt and pulley.

 You will utilize use the following functions from the [`Origin Cube` Featurescript](https://cad.onshape.com/documents/321c197a842fc5f1a29e6621/w/fc3cdd5ca7edcd93e02f13cc/e/2b321cb91b74224b9c14b433 "Origin Cube Featurescript Onshape Document"){:target="_blank"} FRC functions: